SteniusJ/CorrodeDB/README.md

 # CorrodeDB

-CorrodeDB is a simple "array like" database where queries are optimized for getting data from index positions.
+CorrodeDB is a simple "vector like" database where queries are optimized for getting data from index positions.
 It has support for four functions that add vital functionality and improve usability, more info about these functions can be found below in the **Queries** section.

 ## Compatability